mbhavsar1994/InventoryManagement-Node.jsApp/README.md

-# Foobar
+# TradeGo IMS

-TradeGo is developed using Node.js and MySQL  Inventory Management System
+TradeGo is Inventory Management System which is developed using Node.js and MySQL by
 ## Installation

 Use the npm  package manager https://github.com/mbhavsar1994/InventoryManagement-Node.jsApp.git   clone and install TradeGo Ineventory APP.